Professional Eye Examinations

 We provide complete eye care for our patients.
 During your exam your optometrist checks your vision and determines your spectacle prescription.
 Your doctor also performs several tests of your binocular coordination and closely examines your eyes for signs of disease.
 We highly recommend Optomap retinal scans at every yearly exam.

 For children, we recommend that the first eye exam should be at age 3 and every two years thereafter.
 If there are any concerns, children should be checked earlier.
 We have seen kids as young as just two months old.
 Children are covered up to the age of 9 free of charge once every two years.

-Diabetic patients should be been every two years.
-The following frequent conditions would also generally require yearly exams: significant cataracts, macular degeneration, glaucoma suspect, high myopia and patients with MS.
+Diabetic patients should be seen very two years.
+The following frequent conditions would also generally require yearly exams: significant cataracts, macular degeneration, glaucoma suspect, high myopia and patient with MS.

 We are proud of our extensive selection of frames.
 We carry over 800 frames from a wide variety of designers.
 This assortment offers the latest trends in fashion as well as traditional styles.

 We also offer a wide selection of sunglass options including Oakley and Maui Jim.
 Our knowledgeable and educated optometric assistants can suggest the frames and lenses that will best suit each individual’s needs.

 Our certified optometric assistants are trained to help you with adjustments and any repairs to your frames both when your frame is new and after extended wear.

 Today there are over 100 different kind of lenses available including colors, bifocals, extended-wear, oxygen-permeable, and firm or flexible types.

 At Liverpool Eye Care Center, we take a great deal of care in choosing a lens that will match your lifestyle, provide you with the best vision and comfort possible, and be safe to wear for many years.